Tariq-Mehmood-Malik/Docker/docker-stack.md

 Docker Stack makes it easier to deploy, scale, and manage services across multiple Docker hosts as part of a Swarm cluster.
 It abstracts away the complexity of handling individual containers and their interactions, allowing you to define an entire application's architecture in a single yaml file.
+In Docker-Stack each stack create its own overlay network (over default overlay network) if network is not defined else create overlay network by name define in compose.yaml file.

 Example Yaml file for Docker Stack:
 ```yaml